 Landscapes offer me a chance to recreate beautiful vast interesting spaces with an accent on perspective and lively atmospheres.

-The theme of motion itself is a major component of my work which I explore mostly in my series of dance paintings.
+Motion itself is something which I explore mostly in my series of dance paintings.

-But the limitless range of artistic techniques fascinates me and keeps me moving forward.
-My art is constantly changing, mobile, and perhaps hard to pin down.
+But the limitless range of artistic techniques fascinates and motivates me, so my art is always changing and hard to pin down or categorise.

-My technical versatility allows me to do my paintings with various techniques.
+My unique technical versatility allows me to express myself with various techniques.

 Some say my portraits and figure studies have an inner life, that my landscapes are lively and inviting and that my art has a “lightness” about it, a certain “ease”.
 There was a film, the unbearable lightness of being…